hyperledger/fabric/docs/source/couchdb_tutorial.rst

 Add the index to your chaincode folder
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-Once you finalize an index, it is ready to be packaged with your chaincode for
+Once you finalize an index, you need to package it with your chaincode for
 deployment by being placed alongside it in the appropriate metadata folder.

-If your chaincode installation and instantiation uses the Hyperledger
-Fabric Node SDK, the JSON index files can be located in any folder as long
-as it conforms to this `directory structure <https://fabric-sdk-node.github.io/tutorial-metadata-chaincode.html>`__.
+You
-During the chaincode installation using the ``client.installChaincode()`` API,
+can install the chaincode using the :doc:`commands/peerlifecycle` command.
+The
-include the attribute (``metadataPath``) in the `installation request <https://fabric-sdk-node.github.io/global.html#ChaincodeInstallRequest>`__.
-The value of the metadataPath is a string representing the absolute path to the
-directory structure containing the JSON index file(s).

-Alternatively, if you are using the
-:doc:`commands/peercommand` command to install and instantiate the chaincode, then the JSON
-index files must be located under the path ``META-INF/statedb/couchdb/indexes``
+JSON index files must be located under the path ``META-INF/statedb/couchdb/indexes``
 which is located inside the directory where the chaincode resides.

 The `Marbles sample <https://github.com/hyperledger/fabric-samples/tree/master/chaincode/marbles02/go>`__  below illustrates how the index
-is packaged with the chaincode which will be installed using the peer commands.
+is packaged with the chaincode.

 .. image:: images/couchdb_tutorial_pkg_example.png
   :scale: 100%